zyhzsh/GatherSpace/doc/docs/Design/SystemDesign.md

 - Amount of users

-  _The project was intended to be able scaling in the future, the only concern was: does it worth to spending extra hours to maintain the deloyment in the very beginning phase?_
+  _The goal of the project is to ensure scalability in the future, however, the concern arises regarding the investment of additional time for maintenance and deployment during the initial phase, and whether it is deemed worthwhile._

 - Budget

-  _As the project itself are still in proof of concept level, so the cost should be as less as possible in this phase_
+  _Since the project is still in its proof of concept phase, it is important to keep costs as low as possible during this stage._

 - Maintenance cost

-  _Thinking about the maintenace cost: Managning,DevOps,Cloud Service and also for the future visioning_
+  _When considering maintenance costs, it is important to take into account factors such as management, DevOps, cloud service, and future planning._

 - Study cost